marina601/discover-malta/README.md

 ### Trips Detail Page
 ![trip_details](readme-files/images/trip-details-image.png)

-- The user is greeted with trip name and an image of the trip.
+- The user is greeted with the trip name and an image of the trip.

 #### Add to Favourites Icon
-    - In the left hand coner of the image the user has a tooltip like button.
+    - In the left-hand corner of the image the user has a like button.
     - The conditions remain the same as trips.html for logged in users and not logged in users
     - If the user is logged in and added the trip to their favourites the icon changes from hart to trash.
     - Tooltip message displayed on hover "Remove this trip from your favourites", letting the user remove the trip by clicking the same button
-    - The toast message displays a messages "The trip.name has been removed from your favourites"
+    - The toast message displays a message "The trip.name has been removed from your favourites"

-- In the right-hand corner the user is presented with a stiky "Book Now" button, this feature has been implemented on purpose to give the user access to the booking modal at any stage, without scrolling upwards to find it.
+- In the right-hand corner the user is presented with a sticky "Book Now" button, this feature has been implemented on purpose to give the user access to the booking modal at any stage, without scrolling upwards to find it.

 #### Book Now